badjeff/zmk-split-peripheral-input-relay/README.md

-# Zmk Split Peripheral Input Relay
+# ZMK Split Peripheral Input Relay

 This module add a input relay to input subsystem for ZMK.